Definitions and interpretation

 Data that is received from third parties

-8. Lillington Juniors Football Club Ltd will receive Data about you from the following third parties:
+8. Lillington Juniors FC Ltd will receive Data about you from the following third parties:

 Data that is collected automatically